 Mealtimes can be stressful for a lot of families, especially for any family that has a “picky eater”.
 Thankfully there are many ways we can help kids learn to love new foods in fun and playful ways.
 During food play and food exploration the focus should be on fun and engagement, therefore we should not expect our kids to eat during this time.

-Grandview Kids Occupational Therapists Pamela Lam and Samantha Milligan have some ideas to get your family started on the path to loving food exploration!
+Grandview Kids Occupational Therapists, Pamela and Samantha, have some ideas to get your family started on the path to loving food exploration!

 - Build a mashed potato volcano with peas as rocks